-Michael L. Detweiler is a member of the Professional Liability Department where he has successfully defended clients in numerous professional liability and casualty matters.
+Michael is a member of the Casualty Department where he has successfully defended matters in jurisdictions throughout Pennsylvania.
 Michael's past and present clients include construction companies, tour operators, travel agents, resorts, local municipalities, governmental transportation agencies, medical device manufacturers, and numerous other individuals and entities.
 He has also successfully defended entities and individuals in commercial and breach of contract disputes.

 Successfully drafted and argued Motion for Judgment on the Pleadings on behalf of international tour operator in a federal court case in which plaintiff (a 35 year old man) drowned while on a fishing excursion near the coast of Costa Rica.
 (The fishing excursion was booked through the tour operator).
 The underlying motion was predicated on applicable tour operator liability law, maritime law, and the Death on the High Seas Act.

 Successfully drafted Motion to Dismiss on jurisdictional grounds on behalf of internationally renowned California golf resort that was sued by plaintiff for severe head and cognitive injuries.